Lindt8/Lindt8.github.io/_pages/consulting.md

-The types of scenarios PHITS can model and I have experience simulating include (but are not limited to):
+PHITS can model and I have experience simulating scenarios including (but not limited to):
 - **Dose rate determination** in a given source and shielding scenario
 - **Shielding design** to achieve a desired dose distribution / maximum dose rate
 - **Detector design**, multi-hit coincident interaction detection, optimizing arrangement